SOFT2020-System-Integration/Exam-Project/README.md

 2. DataBase with All Customers and emails
 3. Employees should be able to validate shipment of physical game sales.
 4. Digital GameSales should happen without validation.
-5. Employeees should be able to sent out news/discount mails to their customers
-6. The system must be as atomic as possible.
+6. The system must be as autimatic as possible.

 # Architecture